FasnaJF/ProductsAPI/README.md

 How To Set up Products API Project

+This project has been setup with docker for easy installation and configuration.

 1. copy the .env.example to .env file

 2. Run the following in root of the project directory